seanoliver/theragpt-app/README.md

 ### Is my data private?

 Yes!
 Your journal entries and thought analyses are private by default.
-We do not share your data with third parties, and all processing happens on your device when possible.
+We do not share your data with third parties, and all data is stored locally on your device unless you opt-in to persistent storage via Supabase.

 ### Is TheraGPT free to use?

 TheraGPT is currently free to use.
 In the future, we may introduce a subscription tier for AI usage after a certain amount of daily queries to cover API costs.
 However, the source code will always remain open, allowing you to self-host the application.

+### Can I use TheraGPT without a user account?

+Yes!
+You can use TheraGPT without creating an account.
+All of your historical journal entries will be stored locally on your device.
+However, you can store your journal entries in our cloud database if you'd prefer by creating a user account.

 ### Can TheraGPT replace professional therapy?